Sir Charles Russell, 3rd Baronet: Politics

 He was involved in politics and sat as Conservative as Member of Parliament for Berkshire from 1865 to 1868 and for Westminster from 1874 to 1883.
 Lord Salisbury as Foreign Secretary (at which he served four times, and thrice was Prime Minister) appointed Sir Charles as Chairman of the Peruvian Bondholders Committee.
 Its aim was to "stop Peru from contracting a fresh loan to buy munitions".
 More broadly the Europeans wished to delay US Navy assistance to Peru, which had already been defeated by the Chileans.
 Both Britain and France had large investments to protect: the rise of Peruvian bond stock, they contended was due to debt and military defeats.
 Britain refused to become embroiled; whereas the United States was spoiling for an international war.
 They secretly lobbied at Santiago against Russell and British interests to create a crisis.
 The Chileans "received with acclamation" in the City of London, assigning profits of Tarapaca mines and the nitrate-rich Guano Islands to the indebted bondholders.
 On this basis, Russell welcomed Chile's conquest of southern Peru.
 The Americans responded, to the alarm of the Foreign Office and Admiralty, by leasing the Peruvian port of Chimbote as a Naval base.
 Russell was more concerned with the financial implications for City investors.
 Wary of the risks of a proxy war, the bondholders urged Parliament to recognise General Yglesias, the new Peruvian leader.
 The Americans stubbornly refused to grant the new government of 1884 recognition of its international status, even after the Treaty of Ancon had ceased hostilities.

+Personal life

 He died unmarried on 13 April 1883 and was buried in the family vault beneath his family's transept (built in 1832) in the Church of England church of Swallowfield, Berkshire.
 He was succeeded in the baronetcy by his brother, George.